 "We have a(n) emergency.
-Evacuate to your designated areas and take you
+Evacuate to your designated areas and take your belongings."

-belongings."

-Check offices, classrooms, restro oms, and the lunch room

-Turn equipment off if possible

-Take emergency supplies, class l sts and staff roster, if possible

-Keep exiting groups together

-Account for personnel and schola rs
+Check offices, classrooms, restrooms, and the lunch room Turn equipment off if possible Take emergency supplies, class lists and staff roster, if possible Keep exiting groups together Account for personnel and scholars WAIT AT THE EVACUATION AREA FOR FURTHER INSTRUCTIONS